 On March 18, 2021, immediately before the Transaction, the Company completed a share consolidation on the basis of one new post-consolidation common share for every 7.14 pre-consolidation common shares.
-All current and comparative references to the number of common shares, weighted average number of common shares, loss per share, stock options and warrants have been restated to give effect to this share consolidation.

 These consolidated financial statements have been prepared with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
-The Company has not generated revenues from its operations to date and as at December 31, 2021, had a deficit of \$38,033,903 which has been primarily financed by equity.
+The Company has not generated revenues from its operations to date and at December 31, 2022, had a working capital deficiency of \$1,724,103 and accumulated deficit of \$49,986,851 (2021 - \$38,033,903) which has been primarily financed by equity.
 The Company's continuing operations, as intended, are dependent upon its ability to generate cash flows or obtain additional financing.
 Management is of the opinion that it does not have sufficient working capital to meet the Company's liabilities and commitments as they become due for the upcoming 12 months.
 Management intends to finance operating costs over the next twelve months with private placements and public offerings of the Company's common shares and funds received from the exercise of warrants and share options.
-There is a risk that additional financing will not be available on a timely basis or on terms acceptable to the Company.
+Additionally, the Company will also consider funding that may arise through partnerships activities and debt.
+There is a risk that additional financing will not be available on a timely basis or on terms acceptable to the Company to meet its obligations and fund continuing operations.
 These factors indicate the existence of a material uncertainty which causes significant doubt in the ability of the Company to continue as a going concern.